Been here? Rate It!

 Yep, I did a totally touristy thing so just go ahead and snigger.

 It is your classic dive bar - sticky floors, plastic tablecloths, paper plates, sports on the TV - and looks curiously older than it is ‘cause the original building burned in 2008 and was totally reconstructed.
-That said, if you’re coming just for some nostalgia give this a skip ‘cause Maverick and Goose never lifted a bottle in the current watering hole ...although movie and military memorabilia are plastered on every wall, and the “Great Balls of Fire” piano, salvaged from the blaze, occupies a corner of one of the dining rooms.
-The “Lovin’ Feeling” jukebox didn’t make it so you’ll be plugging your quarters into a replica.
+That said, if you’re coming just for some authentic nostalgia give this a skip ‘cause Maverick and Goose never lifted a bottle at the current bar in the current watering hole ...although movie and military memorabilia are plastered on every wall, and the “Great Balls of Fire” piano, salvaged from the blaze, occupies a corner of one of the dining rooms.
+The “Lovin’ Feeling” jukebox didn’t make it so you’ll be plugging your quarters into a replica but who the heck cares.

 Both of us ordered pulled-pork sammies with fries; about $9:00.
 Not the best but not the worst we’ve had either, they were fine washed down with a couple of brews, and we had fun watching the Coaster trains as they rumbled by; the tracks run just spittin’ distance from one side of the terrace.
 Service was prompt and friendly but I read that it can be slow/inconsistent during the peak lunch/dinner hours.

 Would I do it again?
-Probably not but I won't rule out joining the bar-stool crew for a couple of innings of a Padres game or an ice-cold longneck some sunny afternoon.
+I like dive bars so won't rule out bellying up with the regulars for a couple innings of a Padres game, or another ice-cold longneck some sunny, patio-perfect afternoon.

 - Family Travel